NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms-00.md

 # Introduction

-In [@!RFC7873] in Section 6 it is RECOMMENDED **for simplicity** that the Same Server Secret be used by each DNS server in a set of anycast servers.
+In [@!RFC7873] in Section 6 it is "RECOMMENDED for simplicity that the Same Server Secret be used by each DNS server in a set of anycast servers."
 However, how precisely a Server Cookie is calculated from this Server Secret, is left to the implementation.

-Two different example implementations are given in Appendix B.1. and Appendix B.2.
-In the last implementation example it is suggested that the Server Cookie is a convenient container for various information at the discretion of the DNS server (implementer).
+This guidance has let to DNS Cookie implementations, calculating the Server Cookie in different ways.
+This causes problems with anycast deployments with DNS Software from multiple vendors, because even when all DNS Software would share the same secret, as RECOMMENDED in Section

-This guidance has resulted in different DNS Cookie implementations, all calculating the Server Cookie in different ways.
-That in turn has caused problems with anycast deployments with DNS Software from multiple different vendors, because even when all DNS Software would share the same secret, as RECOMMENDED in Section 6. of [@!RFC7873], they all produce different Server Cookies based on that secret and (at least) the Client Cookie and Client IP Address.
+6.  of [@!RFC7873], they all produce different Server Cookies based on that secret and (at least) the Client Cookie and Client IP Address.

 ## Contents of this document